kalliste/thecargomother/README.md

 Hardware
 --------------
+[This table](http://techwatch.keeward.com/geeks-and-nerds/arduino-vs-raspberry-pi-vs-cubieboard-vs-gooseberry-vs-apc-rock-vs-olinuxino-vs-hackberry-a10/) covers info on our options

+The microntroller for Spheric Time Prism was the [Arduino Mega 2560](http://arduino.cc/en/Main/arduinoBoardMega2560) and that is a good choice here

 The [Hackberry A10](https://www.miniand.com/products/Hackberry%20A10%20Developer%20Board) is $65, has a fast cpu, and composite video output.
 Some hacking may be required to use the gpu acceleration available with the [open source driver](http://limadriver.org/Hardware/#Allwinner+A10)

+Veejay only works with I-frames so hardware video decoding is useless for us